justanoval/CreeperCounty/news/latest.md

 ## Walkie 1.0.3 -> Walkie 1.1.0

 ### New Features
-- Added a unique **Trinkets** slot for the Walkie, allowing players to listen to the channel they're on while not taking up an inventory slot
-    - It will also render the player's Walkie on their back
+- Added a unique **Trinkets** slot for the Walkie, allowing players to listen to the channel they're on while not taking up an inventory slot.
+It will also render the player's Walkie on their back
 - Added a keybind to swap the Walkie to an empty hand slot and vice versa, like the offhand swap button
 - Added a scoreboard criterion for the player's last used channel
 - Added a new channel, 0, that acts as a "muted" channel, making it so you can disable your walkie